Sea otter conservation: Restoration and ecosystem recovery

-Future direction
+Future directions

-Focused research over the past 60 years has laid the framework starting from a few thousand sea otters recovered yearly at the beginning of the 20th century to roughly 150,000 sea otters recovered yearly in the present.
-In one study, several key challenges are outlined regarding the future of sea otter preservation.
-Research is aimed at focusing on (1) defining sea otter populations at more minute spatial scales to more accurately represent dispersal pattern; (2) quantifying how food availability and ecosystem recovery impact sea otter populations; (3) designing sea otter monitoring programs through a coalition of international efforts to maximize both spatial and temporal research; (4) weighing the socioeconomic costs and benefits of the expansion of currently sea otter populations to prevent future potential issues such as over breading; (5) recognizing how multifaceted the situation is including how sea otter population may be highly affect from higher level predators on occasion, etc. A large focus has been placed on the use of quantitative models.
-Such models can act as tools for integrating and simplifying a wide range of data, including physiology, behavior, population dynamics, genetics, and disease ecology.
-Quantitative models enable rapid testing of several hypotheses, discovery of underlying mechanisms, and establishment of sound mathematical models to represent sea otter dynamics.
+Focused research over the past 60 years has helped the global sea otter population rebound from fewer than 2,000 individuals in the early 20th century to roughly 130,000 as of 2021; however, this species remains imperiled.
+The future of sea otter conservation will require more fine-grain estimation of local populations and complimentary local and international monitoring programs, quantification of the downstream trophic effects of sea otter populations on their littoral communities, and developing methods to reduce human–wildlife conflicts in areas where sea otter populations are recovering.
+Quantitative models of sea otter behavior and population dynamics will also be critical in anticipating the likely effects of future interventions and population trends.

 Russia

 Before the 19th century, there were around 20,000 to 25,000 sea otters in the Kuril Islands, with more on Kamchatka and the Commander Islands.
 After the years of the Great Hunt, the population in these areas, currently part of Russia, was only 750.
 In 2004, sea otters had repopulated all of their former habitat in these areas, with an estimated total population of about 27,000.
 Of these, about 19,000 were in the Kurils, 2000 to 3500 on Kamchatka and another 5000 to 5500 on the Commander Islands.
 The success of the sea otter's recovery in Russia has been credited to large-scale and long-term protection, enlargement of the species' range, and human emigration from the islands.

 However, much more recent counts of the sea otter population from the years 2019–2024 have shown steep declines in every region, casting doubt on those estimates.
 The latest numbers put the number of sea otters around the Kuril Islands at a mere 3,000, and at 1,673 and 1,565 sea otters around the Commander Islands and Kamchatka peninsula, respectively.
 Continued illegal poaching in Russia is believed to contribute to these declines.
 Russian non-governmental organizations (NGOs) such as the Nature and People Foundation have increased their efforts to bring attention to the plight of Russia's sea otter population.